Smokin Joes Trading Post

-Smokin Joes Trading Post (Tcarho Joeʔ Kaʔnęʔkê:ne) is an American cigarette manufacturer and retailer headquartered in Niagara County, New York.
+Smokin Joes Trading Post is an American cigarette manufacturer and retailer headquartered in Niagara County, New York.
 It was founded by Joe Anderson in 1985.

 History

 Anderson, a member of the Tuscaroran tribe, started the Smokin Joes Trading Post company in 1985 out of his unheated trailer.
 The company employed tax loopholes to sell tobacco and gasoline products on New York reservations, first establishing a Smokin Joes Brand cigarette production facility on the Tuscarora reservation in 1994 before expanding production to other reservations.

 In 2013, Anderson was sued by the United States for $2.4 million in tobacco assets.

 In 2018, New York State bought 11 acres of land in Niagara Falls from Smokin Joes for $25 million.